Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 Median home price: $265,800 / Median rent: $1,370

 Once seen as a bedroom community for those working in Pinellas and Hillsborough, Pasco County has emerged as one of Florida’s hottest migration hotspots.
-With 8,700 new residents moving in, this area is growing steadily—especially among millennials looking for great opportunities and a high quality of life.
+With 8,700 new residents moving in, this area is growing steadily — especially among Millennials looking for great opportunities and a high quality of life.

 New York leads the way, sending over 2,500 newcomers, and an impressive 62% have already become homeowners.
 Michigan is also making its mark, adding over a thousand new residents, with an even higher homeownership rate of 79%.